 (This post may contain affiliate links, view our disclosure policy for details.)

-The quality of your photos really depends on how familiar you are with the features that come with your iPhone Camera and how you put those features to work.
+But the reality is, the quality of your photos really depends on how familiar you are with the features that come with your iPhone Camera, and how you put those features to work.

-But I am not here to convince you to run out and get a new iPhone so you can take better pictures.
-You may want to and so do I.
+What I want to make perfectly clear, I am not here to convince you to run out and get a new iPhone so you can take better pictures!

 When I describe the features here, I am assuming your phone is at least an iPhone 6.